alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 | Gas | Hydrogen | Metal | 0.7 g |
 | **Total** | -- | 8.1 kg |

+An 8 kg airship will certainly be able to hover.
 Remember that lift is due to the volume of air displaced by the hydrogen, so with 8.38 m3 lift will be: